-The Egyptian tree locust1 is a Kosher species which was sought for its medicinal qualities and for its usage as an intellectual stimulant.2 It sings the hope of those that seek it, "From where will my help come?"
+The Egyptian tree locust is a Kosher locust species which was sought for its medicinal qualities, and was used in particular as an intellectual stimulant.
+It sings the hope of those that seek it, "From where will my help come?"
 Ultimately, a Jew realizes that his help is from the One and Only God, as the subsequent verse indeed continues, "My help is from Hashem".
-However, when there is a practical solution, one cannot rely on prayer alone.3
+However, when there is a practical solution, one cannot rely on prayer alone.